MicrosoftDocs/memdocs/memdocs/intune/configuration/device-profile-assign.md

 4. Select **Review + Save**.
 This step doesn't assign your policy.
 5. Select **Save**.
 When you save, your policy is assigned.
 Your groups will receive your policy settings when the devices check in with the Intune service.

-## Use scope tags or applicability rules

-When you create or update a policy, you can also add scope tags and applicability rules to the policy.
+## Assignment features you should know and use

+- Use **[Filters](filters.md)** to assign a policy based on rules you create.
+You can create filters for:

+  - App protection policies
+  - App configuration policies
+  - Compliance policies
+  - Conditional access policies
+  - Device configuration profiles

+  For more information, go to [Use filters when assigning your apps, policies, and profiles in Microsoft Intune](../fundamentals/filters.md).

+- **[Policy sets](../fundamentals/policy-sets.md)** create a group or collection of existing apps and policies.
+When the policy set is created, you can assign the policy set from a single place in the Endpoint Manager admin center.

+  For more information, go to [Use policy sets to group collections of management objects in Microsoft Intune](policy-sets.md).

-**Scope tags** are a great way to filter policies to specific groups, such as `US-NC IT Team` or `JohnGlenn_ITDepartment`.
-[Use RBAC and scope tags for distributed IT](../fundamentals/scope-tags.md) has more information.
+- **[Scope tags](../fundamentals/scope-tags.md)** are a great way to filter policies to specific groups, such as `US-NC IT Team` or `JohnGlenn_ITDepartment`.
+For more information, go to [Use RBAC and scope tags for distributed IT](../fundamentals/scope-tags.md).

-On Windows 10/11 devices, you can add **applicability rules** so the policy only applies to a specific OS version or a specific Windows edition.
-[Applicability rules](device-profile-create.md#applicability-rules) has more information.
+- On Windows 10/11 devices, you can add **[applicability rules](device-profile-create.md#applicability-rules)** so the policy only applies to a specific OS version or a specific Windows edition.
+For more information, go to [Applicability rules](device-profile-create.md#applicability-rules).

 ## User groups vs. device groups